A wise person once said, “By failing to prepare, you are preparing to fail.”

 Getting to know her customers helped Tiffany build a membership community of nearly 40K entrepreneurs and sell digital products that help her audience grow their own businesses.

-(Podia makes it easy for creators like Tiffany to build brand communities, connect with their audience, and sell digital products, all from one platform.
-Give Podia a try for free today .)
+(Podia makes it easy for creators like Tiffany to connect with their audience and sell digital products, all from one platform.
+Give Podia a try today with a free 30-day trial.)

 Overall, the better you get to know your target audience, the more you can tailor your marketing to fit their needs and show them how your product can help them succeed.
 You’ll need that info in this next step.